-Once you’re enrolled you will be assigned LOGIN information that will give you access.
-Go to estreams.ca and look for the LOGIN option.
+Once you have enrolled you will be assigned LOG IN information that will give you access.
+The LOG IN is in the top right corner of our homepage.

-Contact Michelle Watts (Phone extension 5 or email@example.com) in ‘Records,’ and she will try to help you, or Randy Andres our Administrator (ext.
+Contact our Records deparment (Phone extension 5 or email@example.com) Randy Andres our Administrator (ext.
 1 or firstname.lastname@example.org).